microsoft/vscode-docs/docs/extensionAPI/api-scm.md

 ---
 # Source Control in VS Code

 Visual Studio Code allows extension authors to define Source Control Management (SCM) features through its extension API.
-There is a slim, yet powerful API surface which allows many different SCM systems to be integrated in VS Code, while having a common user interface in all of them.
+There is a slim, yet powerful API surface which allows many different SCM systems to be integrated in VS Code, while having a common user interface with all of them.

 ![VS Code SCM](images/api-scm/main.png)